 Texas Tomorrow Fund and other 529 Plans

-If you invested in the Texas Tomorrow Fund or another 529 Plan and wish to use this to pay for your student’s tuition and fees, this is done through the Office of Fiscal Services.
-For more information about how to use this to pay your student’s tuition and fees, please visit Fiscal Services’ webpage or email email@example.com.
+If you invested in the Texas Guaranteed Tuition Plan (TGTP) or another 529 Plan and wish to use this to pay for your tuition and fees, this is done through the Office of Fiscal Services.
+Download and complete the Request Form every academic year and email the completed form along with a copy of your myUTSA ID card and TGTP card or any official TGTP document listing my contract number to firstname.lastname@example.org for processing.
+For more information, please visit Fiscal Services’ webpage or email email@example.com.

 3rd Party Payments